aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/synopsis.rst

 Alternatively, instead of using ``path/to/scancode`` (the path from root of file system) we can go into the scancode directory (like ``scancode-toolkit-3.1.1``) and then use ``./scancode``.
 The same applies for input and output options.
-To scan a folder ``samples`` inside scancode directory, and output to a file ``output.json`` in the same directory, the command will be::
+To scan a folder ``samples`` inside ScanCode directory, and output to a file ``output.json`` in the same directory, the command will be::

     ./scancode -clpieu --json-pp output.json samples